TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-03-06-where-is-my-disk-space-docker.md

 excerpt: How to find and reclaim hundreds of gigabytes that Docker Desktop silently consumes on Windows, and the vhdx file you probably don't know about.
 ---

-# Where is my disk space?
-Docker ate it.

 I use a lot of devcontainers.
 They're great - reproducible environments, no polluting my host machine, easy to share with colleagues.
 But they come with a cost that sneaks up on you: disk space.

 I recently found myself with only 59GB free on a 1TB drive.
 That's not great.
 I had a suspicion about where it all went, I've been here before.